What is a Prolapse?

 What are common Prolapse symptoms?

-- Vaginal heaviness or dragging sensation- you may only feel this at the end of the day after prolonged standing/walking.
+- Vaginal heaviness or dragging sensation- especially at the end of the day after prolonged standing/walking.

 - Lump or bulge protruding from the vagina

 - Bladder leakage

 - Incomplete bladder or bowel emptying